-As mentioned above, on 28 November 1994, the Council of Ministers adopted further macro-financial assistance to Albania up to a maximum amount of ECU 35 million.
-This grant is complementary to assistance provided by the IMF under the three-year ESAF initiated in mid-1993, with a view to ensuring a sustainable balance-of-payments situation and strengthening the reserve position of the country.
+On 28 November 1994, as mentioned above, the Council of Ministers adopted a further macro-financial assistance to Albania up to a maximum amount of ECU 35 million.
+This grant is complementary to assistance provided by the IMF under a 3-year Enhanced Structural Adjustment Facility (ESAF) initiated in mid-1993, with a view to ensuring a sustainable balance of payments situation and strengthening the reserve position of the country.

-The first tranche (ECU 15 million) of this assistance was disbursed in May, following signature of the Memorandum of

-Understanding (MOU) laying down the macroeconomic and structural conditionality attached to the assistance.
+The first tranche (ECU 15 million) of this assistance was disbursed in May, following signature of the Memorandum of Understanding (MOU) laying down the macroeconomic and structural conditionality attached to the assistance.